Comicbook: Ms. Marvel (2014)

 - Alliterative Name: Kamala Khan and Zoe Zimmer.

 - Alpha Bitch: Zoe Zimmer, who specializes in Stealth Insults disguised as questions and concerns about Islam.
 While Kamala's friend Nakia thinks Zoe is being mean, Kamala thinks she is so adorable and happy, at least in earlier issues.
+The truth serum stunt pretty much confirmed that she is downright nasty, when she doesn't bother with appearances.

 - Amplified Animal Aptitude: The Inhumans' dog Lockjaw, is sent to watch out for Kamala.
 He is not exactly people-smart, but he understands spoken English.